 “Our bodies were never designed to eat so much rubbish and ingest so many chemicals.
 We have caused many of the health problems we face today – but we can change or reverse lots of them.

 “Because the modern-day diet is less than perfect, we need to compromise, which is why many of us take nutritional supplements.
 For example, the longer fresh food is stored and cooked, the more nutrients are lost.
 If you leave an orange in the fridge for more than three days, up to 50% of the vitamin C content disappears.”

 This book recommends specific nutrients and foods known to help alleviate specific conditions to help you become and stay healthier.
-For instance, tomatoes are a great food for a healthy prostate but should be avoided by people suffering Rheumatoid Arthritis.
+For instance, tomatoes are a great food for a healthy prostate but should be avoided by people suffering from Rheumatoid Arthritis.
 Pomegranates are great for heart health, whilst papaya and mango are highly anti-cancerous.
 Green foods like watercress, broccoli and cabbage are especially good for us as they help to alkalise the body.